spack/spack/lib/spack/docs/packaging_guide.rst

    provides('blas', 'lapack')

 This makes it impossible to select ``openblas`` as a provider for one of the two virtual dependencies and not for the other.
-Any request to do so results in an error message:
+If you try to, Spack will report an error:

 .. code-block:: console